Head Men's Golf Coach Matt Thurmond

 A combination of recruiting talented golfers that work hard, play hard and enjoy the entire spectrum of being a student-athlete mixed with a competitive environment, top-notch training facilities and generous support - both at the university level and surrounding community - has made winning at Washington seemingly easy for Thurmond.

 In his time at Washington, Thurmond has led his squad to seven top-10 team finishes at the NCAA Championship, two NCAA Regional team victory and three Pac-10 team championships.
-He has led Washington to NCAA Championship match play three times in four years -- equaling Oklahoma State for most match play appearnances.
-His players have won All-America honors 18 times, all-conference honors 23 times, one NCAA individual championship, two Pac-10 individual championships, Pac-10 Player of the Year honors twice, Phil Mickelson Freshman of the Year honors once and taken home college golf's most prestigious honor - The Ben Hogan Award - once.
+He has led Washington to NCAA Championship match play three times in four years.
+His players have won All-America honors 20 times, all-conference honors 25 times, one NCAA individual championship, two Pac-10 individual championships, Pac-10 Player of the Year honors twice, Phil Mickelson Freshman of the Year honors once and taken home college golf's most prestigious honor - The Ben Hogan Award - twice.
 Thurmond has reaped the benefits on a personal level too, twice being named Pac-10 Coach of the Year (2005 & 2009).

 While the team's results on the course proves the level of excellence Washington has reached, it is Thurmond's fun and hands-on approach to coaching that has guided the Huskies to become one of the premier golf programs in the country.
 Whether on the golf course, in a game of ping pong or cornhole competition, or a race on a Go Kart track, Thurmond and assistant coach Dan Potter are right there with the student-athletes competing and expecting to win.